Public Policy

 A flexible, rigorous, multidisciplinary curriculum that prepares students to engage in policy development, analysis, and evaluation in global, national, state, and local settings.

-The public policy major exemplifies the true nature of Gettysburg’s interdisciplinary liberal arts education.
-Public policy majors enroll as a dual major—within any other Gettysburg major—and also identify a public policy concentration.
+The Public Policy major exemplifies the true nature of Gettysburg’s interdisciplinary liberal arts education.
+Public Policy majors enroll as a dual major—within any other Gettysburg major—and also identify a Public Policy concentration.
 Through the dual major structure, students find unique connections and solutions in public policy.

-As a public policy major, your days will be spent engaging in coursework that aligns with your chosen concentration.
+As a Public Policy major, your days will be spent engaging in coursework that aligns with your chosen concentration.
 While you explore the diverse facets of public policy in your studies, you’ll take on a required policy-related internship.
 Both components work to serve as a foundation for your capstone project, which includes a formal analysis of a significant public policy problem.

-Why study public policy?
+Why Study Public policy?

-Public policy affects laws from the local, state, and federal levels of government.
-Accordingly, studying public policy prepares you to take on work in the private, public, or nonprofit sectors.
+Public Policy affects laws from the local, state, and federal levels of government.
+Accordingly, studying Public Policy prepares you to take on work in the private, public, or nonprofit sectors.
 This might mean working to reduce the levels of pollution in your community as an environmental planner, advocating to address the homelessness crisis, or serving as a public affairs specialist for a large company.

-Majoring in public policy shapes you to be a persuasive individual that can lead, communicate effectively, make ethical decisions, and collaborate with a team—skills that any employer values.
+Majoring in Public Policy shapes you to be a persuasive individual that can lead, communicate effectively, make ethical decisions, and collaborate with a team—skills that any employer values.
 Because public policy is so diverse, it intersects into a variety of fields, giving you ample freedom to find a career in which you excel.

-Major in public policy
+Major in Public Policy

-As a public policy major, you enroll in fascinating courses that span topics such as history, policy development, policy assessment, economic concepts, and ethical and legal deliberation.
-Because the public policy degree program requires you to dual major, you have the unique opportunity to discover the connection between topics that may otherwise seem unrelated.
+As a Public Policy major, you enroll in fascinating courses that span topics such as history, policy development, policy assessment, economic concepts, and ethical and legal deliberation.
+Because the public policy degree requires you to dual major, you have the unique opportunity to discover the connection between topics that may otherwise seem unrelated.
 For instance, if you’re intrigued by health policy, you might dual major in public policy and the health sciences.
 Alternatively, if you’re interested in a concentration in policy communication, you might dual major in public policy and English.

 Review the public policy major requirements.